microsoft/Mastering-the-Marketplace/docs/container/Labs/lab2-prepare-container-deployment/index.md

 ## Helm Chart

-In this section will explore the Helm Chart directory `AzureToDo`.
+In this section will explore the Helm Chart directory `AzureTodo`.

 > **About Helm**
 >
 > Helm is the package manager for Kubernetes.
 In other words, it is used to help you manage Kubernetes applications.
 Helm is the Kubernetes equivalent of `yum` or `apt`.
 Helm deploys charts, which you can think of as a packaged application.

-1. Open  `container-labs\container-package\AzureToDo\values.yaml` in your text editor.
+1. Open  `container-labs\container-package\AzureTodo\values.yaml` in your text editor.
 2. Update lines 10 & 14 with your ACR server name.
 For example `myacr.azureacr.io`.
 3. Get the image digest of your `todojs:v1` image.